hohang210/synpulse8-apps/README.md

   - export KAFKA_PORT=9092
 - Now you can run the application.

+## Docker Image
+Run `docker pull hohang210/synpulse8` can pull a image of current app.

+## Kubernetes
+Provides a config for deploying the current app to a kubernetes.
+However, still need to create a couple of configs for mysql, redis, zookeeper and kafka.

 ## Architecture
 The followed picture described how the servers communicates between each other.